 (Describe and justify the necessary equipment (software, hardware, other).
 Estimate the cost if the equipment is not available within department or Defence)

-Setting up the GNSS laboratory and the mobile recording facility requires the purchase of small equipments such as GNSS combiners, splitters, cables, ....
+Setting up the GNSS laboratory and the mobile recording facility requires the purchase of small equipment such as GNSS combiners, splitters, cables, ....
 The needed signal generators, spectrum analysers and COTS and PRS receivers are available at both the Department CISS as M3Systems.
 The automation of the RFI scenarios will be done using specific developed equipment owned by M3Systems.

 For setting up the real-time monitoring of the GNSS spectral bands a GNSS monitoring device will be purchased.
 This device needs to cover all bands of the GNSS spectrum.
 During the course of this project the specifications for this device will be defined.